-Mahi Mahi is a delicious flakey fish that easily and quickly cooks in your air fryer.
-Only a few simple ingredients are needed to make this recipe.
+Air Fryer Mahi Mahi is a delicious flakey fish that is simply seasoned and ready for dinner in less than 10 minutes.
 For an extra fresh flavor, make the tomato avocado salsa to serve with the fish fillets.

-- Cooking the Mahi Mahi in your air fryer guarantees an easy weeknight dinner.
-Just a bit of butter and spices and in less than 10 minutes, the fish is done.
+Cooking the fish in your air fryer guarantees an easy weeknight dinner.
+Just a bit of butter and spices and in less than 10 minutes, dinner is ready.

 - Preheat the air fryer to 400°F for 5 minutes.